PGBlitz/PlexGuide.com-The-Awesome-Plex-Server/README.md

 ## PlexGuide Installation

 Visit the [PlexGuide Installation Information](https://github.com/plexguide/PlexGuide.com/wiki/PlexGuide-Install-Information) area for more detailed information.

 ## PlexGuide Wiki

-The [Wiki](https://github.com/plexguide/PlexGuide.com/wiki) will also provide more information in regards to docker, applications, and much more!
+The [Wiki](https://github.com/plexguide/PlexGuide.com/wiki) will also provide more information in regards to Docker, applications, and much more!

 ### Quick Install Command